kumilange/kumilange/README.md

 # Hi, I'm Kumi 👋
-_🧱 Frontend Engineer & Architect | 📊 Data Visualization Enthusiast | 🐾 Dog Pawrent (even though my profile pic is a cat)_
+_💻 Software Engineer experienced in Frontend | 🐾 Dog Pawrent (even though my profile pic is a cat)_

 ---

 ### 💬 About Me

-I'm a Colorado-based software engineer with a passion for frontend architecture design with a focus on performance, scalability, and maintainability.
+I'm a Colorado-based full-stack software engineer with a passion for frontend architecture design with a focus on performance, scalability, and maintainability.
 I love building products and tools that provide users with intuitive, seamless experiences.

 - 💡 Interests: Frontend Architecture, Data visualization, WebGL
 - 🌱 Currently learning: AI coding, AI integration